 Studies show that levels of many harmful chemicals are much lower in people who switch from tobacco to e-cigarettes.
 Exposure may be similar to people who use nicotine replacement therapy (NRT), such as patches or gum, and these have been shown to be safe enough to prescribe.

 Some potentially dangerous chemicals have been found in e-cigarettes, but usually at levels far lower than in tobacco.
 As they have only become popular in recent years, we can’t yet know about the effects of long-term use.

 Are there benefits to using e-cigarettes?

-We don't recommend that non-smokers start using e-cigarettes, but they have become a popular stop smoking tool in England.
-They can give cigarette smokers the nicotine hit they need to help beat their cravings, without the same damaging cocktail of chemicals found in tobacco smoke.
+We don't recommend that people who have never smoked start using e-cigarettes, but they have become a popular stop smoking tool in England.
+They can give people who smoke cigarettes the nicotine hit they need to help beat their cravings, without the same damaging cocktail of chemicals found in tobacco smoke.
 Some might find that e-cigarettes can replicate some of the physical aspects of cigarette smoking, like holding a cigarette and inhaling.

 Get advice from your GP, pharmacist or specialist advisor at your free, local Stop Smoking Service for the best chance of stubbing out cigarettes for good.